 If we are to calculate them in numbers, out of 2 lakh applicants, only around 1500 candidates succeed in clearing the CAT.
 Getting into the premium B schools is quite difficult too, because that involves further rounds of assessments, as well.

-Here’s a quick glimpse to the CAT syllabus:
+Here’s a quick glimpse at the CAT syllabus:

 - Arithmetic: HCF, LCM, Ratio and Proportion, Percentage, Average, Number System, Age Calculation, Distance, Time & Work